laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 * For stable steady state rowing, the results are quite reliable;

-* For unstable rowing, the power calcuation is not reliable, as it ommits the element of I \* (&Delta;&omega; / &Delta;t)&Delta;&theta;.
-Ths is problematic at moments of acceleration (like starts), where &Delta;&omega; can be very significant, and at unstable rowing, where a sigificant &Delta;&omega; is present across strokes.
+* For unstable rowing, the power calcuation is not reliable, as it ommits the element of I \* (&Delta;&omega; / &Delta;t) \* &omega;, essentially assuming that &Delta;&omega; is near zero across strokes.
+This is problematic at moments of acceleration across strokes (like starts and sprints), where &Delta;&omega; can be very significant, and at unstable rowing, where there also is a sigificant &Delta;&omega; is present across strokes.

 Still, we currently choose to use <span style="text-decoration:overline">P</span> = k \* <span style="text-decoration:overline">&omega;</span><sup>3</sup> for all power calculations, for several reasons: